 Rumination Vs. Emotional Processing

-Whereas rumination involves repetitive thoughts about a problem or situation, emotional processing is a way of trying to understand and deal with feelings.
-When it is focused on increasing awareness of emotions and needs and regulating reactions to strong emotions, emotional processing can be healthy.
+While rumination involves repetitive thoughts about a problem or situation, emotional processing is a way of trying to understand and deal with feelings.
+When it is focused on increasing awareness of emotions and needs and regulating emotional reactions to strong emotions, emotional processing can be healthy.

 Like rumination, though, emotional processing can be maladaptive.
-Maladaptive emotional processing involves hyperfocusing on negative emotions.
+Maladaptive emotional processing happens when someone hyper focuses on negative emotions.
 Emotional processing involves judging feelings negatively and trying to inhibit them.
 Brooding rumination and maladaptive emotional processing keep us stuck in negative thoughts and feelings.
-With awareness and intentional effort, both can be overcome.
-Their negative effects don’t have to be permanent.

-At its core, rumination is a coping mechanism.
+At its core, rumination is an unhealthy coping mechanism.
 It’s a way of responding to stress by repeatedly focusing on the source of distress.2 One theory states that people tend to engage in repetitive thinking about the nature of their difficulties.
-Unwanted emotional states, such as sadness, can cause people to think excessively about their emotions.6
+Unwanted emotional states, such as sadness, can cause people to think excessively about their emotions.7

 Rumination & OCD